Biathlon-Norway's Kirkeeide earns redemption as superb final lap seals sprint gold

-ANTERSELVA, Italy, Feb 14 : Norway's Maren Kirkeeide shot perfectly and skied brilliantly on a frenetic final lap to win a stunning gold medal in the women's 7.5 km sprint race at the Winter Olympics on Saturday.
+ANTERSELVA, Italy, Feb 14 : Norway's Maren Kirkeeide shot perfectly and skied brilliantly on a frenetic final lap to win a stunning gold medal in a thrilling women's 7.5 km sprint race at the Winter Olympics on Saturday that was decided in the last few hundred metres.

 Oceane Michelon of France took the silver, 3.8 seconds behind, with her compatriot Lou Jeanmonnot securing bronze, but Kirkeeide's last lap will go down as one of the great Olympic biathlon redemption stories.